-Made out of 500D PVC tarp material it keeps all of your valuables dry and is completely water tight when used properly.
-It is double stitched, seal seamed and has a reinforced bottom to keep everything safe.
+Made out of 500D PVC tarp material it keeps all of your valuables dry and is completely watertight when used properly.
+It is double stitched, seal seamed, and has a reinforced bottom to keep everything safe.

 A common theme with the Oru Kayaks seems to be that Customers are usually generally impressed with its performance on the water.
 Many customers have raved about how it has exceeded expectations in that regard.
 Some have even gone on to say that they have owned many kayaks over the years and this one has been the best!
-Other Positive comments about the Oru Bay Kayak has been:
+Other Positive reviews about the Oru Bay Kayak has been:

-- “I have never once taken my boat out and not started a conversation with someone about the uniqueness of it.
+“I have never once taken my boat out and not started a conversation with someone about the uniqueness of it.
 You are instantly the most interesting person on the water with your Oru 😉 This kayak is a must for any adventurer or outdoors person!”

 -Christin Healey (Oru Site)

-- “I have gone out with my Mother, who is in her early 70’s, and we had a blast, as well as her husband’s grandson, who at 12 handled it like a pro, even though he had never been in a kayak before.”
+“I have gone out with my Mother, who is in her early 70’s, and we had a blast, as well as her husband’s grandson, who at 12 handled it like a pro, even though he had never been in a kayak before.”

 -Donali Peter (Oru Site)

-- “I absolutely love my bay+!
+“I absolutely love my bay+!
 It’s perfect for my on-the-go lifestyle.
 It’s so easy to assemble, light weight, and a dream to kayak!
 It has definitely become an essential for me on all of my adventures.
 Thanks Oru!”

 -Kelli (Oru Site)

-- “I’ve taken my ORU kayak around the world.
+“I’ve taken my ORU kayak around the world.
 It’s been dragged over rocks, handled by airline workers, filled with water a few times, and it’s managed to handle everything I’ve thrown at it.
 Paddling it around is a breeze.
 It glides through the water with minimal resistance and has taken me out to some amazing places to get the perfect shot.
 This is the kayak I recommend to all my family and friends!”

 -Chris Bukard (Oru Site)

 With Positivity sometimes one finds negativity.
-Most of the negative comments directed at this kayak had to do with direct orders.
+Most of the negative reviews directed at this kayak had to do with direct orders.
 A lot of people gave this kayak a one star review based on the poor customer service from Oru.
 Which I believe is a bit unfair but that’s just me.
-Most of the comments had to due with how long the shipping process was and the fact that no customer service reps would update or respond customers on how long the order would take or what its status was.
+Most of the comments had to do with how long the shipping process was and the fact that no customer service reps would update or respond to customers on how long the order would take or what its status was.
 To avoid this buy from an established online retailer ;).

 Negative comments that did not have to do with orders included:

-- Test paddled this kayak down here in Mexico on the Pacific.
+“Test paddled this kayak down here in Mexico on the Pacific.
 What a letdown!
 This kayak takes too long to assemble, does not track well at all, glide is minimal, and flexes way too much in rough water.
 The seat is the most uncomfortable I’ve ever sat in… who designed this??
 Guaranteed to be a wet ride in waves of any sort.
 I tipped it to practice a reentry and its way too flexible.
-Glad I did the test paddle and now moving back to the Pakboat which gives a much better paddling experience in every way.
+Glad I did the test paddle and now moving back to the Pakboat which gives a much better paddling experience in every way.”

-- “My biggest complaint is the seat and foot rest.
+“My biggest complaint is the seat and foot rest.
 I don’t find either comfortable.
 I did get an additional cushion and that did help some and I will consider upgrading the seat once the newer one becomes available as a separate item.
 But the foot rest, I don’t see any way that it will improve.
 I did buy some pipe insulation, cut them to the width of the kayak and then duct tape them together and put that under my knees.
 That did help but despite trying having the footrest at different positions I just don’t like it.
 Getting in and out is also challenging, granted being used to a canoe, that is a new learning curve for me but the size of the cockpit does also make it challenging.”